 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Capricorn Metals, headquartered in Australia, reported total carbon emissions of approximately 79,701,000 kg CO2e.
-This figure includes about 79,684,000 kg CO2e from Scope 1 emissions and around 17,000 kg CO2e from Scope 2 emissions.
-Notably, no Scope 3 emissions data was disclosed.
+This figure includes about 79,684,000 kg CO2e from Scope 1 emissions and approximately 17,000 kg CO2e from Scope 2 emissions.
+Notably, no data was disclosed for Scope 3 emissions.
 Despite the significant emissions reported, Capricorn Metals has not established specific reduction targets or climate pledges.
-The absence of documented reduction initiatives suggests a need for further commitment to climate action.
-The emissions data is cascaded from Capricorn Metals Ltd, indicating a corporate family relationship that may influence their environmental strategies.
-As the mining industry faces increasing scrutiny regarding carbon footprints, Capricorn Metals's current emissions profile highlights the importance of developing robust climate commitments to align with industry standards and stakeholder expectations.
+The emissions data is cascaded from Capricorn Metals Ltd, reflecting their current subsidiary status within a corporate family structure.
+As the company continues to navigate its environmental impact, it remains essential for Capricorn Metals to develop and communicate clear climate commitments and reduction strategies to align with industry standards and expectations.

 Access structured emissions data, company-specific emission factors, and source documents